 We create pumpkin life cycle crafts using small pieces that we attach to string and a paper plate.
 The paper is the pumpkin and the string is the vine.

 We also learn about the parts of a pumpkin, both inside and out.
-We bring a pumpkin back from our field trip or I will bring one from the store for us to dissect.
+To do this, we bring a pumpkin back from our field trip or I will bring one from the store for us to dissect.

 Children enjoy adding the large labels to the charts we create and colour together.
 We create and colour our own diagram posters after.

 I love taking my students outside for a nature walk in the fall.
 We each have our own bags to collect a few special leaves that have changed colour, as well as some other signs of change.
-We bring our collections back to class and take out our favourite leaves to share with each other.
-We create our own leaf pictures after reading the book Leaf Man by Ehlert.
+Once the bags are filled, we bring our collections back to class and take out our favourite leaves to share with each other.
+Then, we create our own leaf pictures after reading the book Leaf Man by Ehlert.
 For a list of all the books we read during our study, see further on in this post.